-- 1 Click the right mouse button in the parameter field you are interested in changing from a constant to an expression. - 2 Select Expression from the context menu and the editor button will appear or become enabled.
+- 1 Click the right mouse button in the parameter field you are interested in changing. - 2 Select Expression from the context menu and the editor button will appear or become enabled.
 See below.

 3 Click on the Expression Editor button.
 The Expression Editor appears.